-Cluster Officers are remote operators of the module, and correspond to remote SEPs with which the module may share bulk encryption keys.
+Cluster Officers are remote operators of the module.
 The module supports only a single concurrent Cluster Officer login.
 Successful authentication of a second Cluster Officer automatically logs out the previous Cluster Officer.
-When a Cluster Officer is logged into the module, the module is in a state of two concurrent operators (System User and Cluster Officer).
-The module differentiates between the remote and local operator by providing distinct services to each, issued through separate interfaces.
-Cluster Officer services are provided through a secure AKEP2 channel with the Cluster Officer encrypted with the platform key.
+When a Cluster Officer is logged into the module, the module is in a state of two concurrent users (System User and Cluster Officer).
+The module differentiates between the remote and local user by providing distinct services to each, issued through separate interfaces.
+Cluster Officer services are provided through a secure AKEP2 channel with the Cluster Officer.